Actual Total Loss

 Gap Insurance

 Optional but highly recommended for financed or leased cars.
-Gap coverage pays the difference between your car’s ACV and the amount you still owe on your loan or lease if the vehicle is totaled.
+Gap coverage pays the difference between your car's actual cash value and the amount you still owe on your loan or lease if the vehicle's totaled.
+Gap insurance is typically cheaper through your auto policy than through a dealer.

 bookshelves icon